uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 [Yielding available commands instead returning a list](https://github.com/uozuAho/pandemic_ddd/commit/b9de07996671770f1ea4ed43f7fed9c07e94fa1f) made a 310% improvement!
 I felt very satisfied and assumed that building the list was expensive.
 I wasn't carefully checking each improvement I was making at the time.
-A little bit later, I happened to notice I'd incorrectly modified the app's behaviour in a way that made it run games a lot faster.
-I'd made the 'sensible' command generator generate pass commands, which makes the current player give up their turn.
-This is almost never useful in a game, and thus caused games to be lost a lot quicker than before.
-The benchmark and profiler didn't mind though!
-More games = better!
+Later, I just happened to notice that I had changed the way the greedy agent was playing games.
+It was now making players pass their turn.
+It's a completely valid move, but hardly ever useful.
+As a result, it was losing games much faster than before.

 Lesson learned - have tests in place that ensure your app behaves as expected, before making performance changes.
 Be wary of large performance changes that you